This form is to collect information to help plan for your stay in hotel quarantine.

 International air transit

-International air transit passengers arriving at Melbourne Airport can leave on another international flight departing from Melbourne Airport without completing 14 days of mandatory quarantine.
+International air transit passengers arriving at Melbourne Airport can leave on another international flight departing from Melbourne Airport without completing 14 days of hotel quarantine.

 If your outbound international flight is less than eight hours after your arrival at Melbourne Airport you must wait in the transit lounge.